andresth/emojiselector/README.md

 ```
 3. Add a keyboard shortcut.
 Goto `Systemsettings` > `Keyboard` > `Shortcuts` and press the `+` sign.
-Give the shortcut a name and insert this command: `sh -c 'cd /path/to/repository && /usr/bin/python3 ./emojiselector.py'` (reolace /path/to/repository with the real path on your system).
+Give the shortcut a name and insert this command: `bash -c 'cd /path/to/repository && /usr/bin/python3 ./emojiselector.py'` (reolace /path/to/repository with the real path on your system).
 Define a key sequence for the command ( i took `Super+F1`)
 4. Enjoy 😎